Skip to content

 • For each call record, invoke the named primitive with the supplied arguments.

-• Compare the result against the call-local expectation (:expect, or operation-specific keys like :expect-next-snapshot + :expect-effects).
+• Compare the result against the call-local expectation (:expect, or operation-specific keys like :expect-next-snapshot + :expect-effects for :machine-transition, or :expect-error for :reg-machine / :reg-frame).

 3. Report pass/fail per fixture; total conformance score.